-As a result of our success we have been selected by Manchester City Council to extend our Academy so that more of the city’s children can attend a good school.
+The Academy was selected by Manchester City Council to expand its student population so that more of the city’s children can attend a good school.
+Manchester Health Academy currently educates approximately 750 students, and will see this rise to just under 1100 students by 2022.
 More students will mean more staff, a broader curriculum and more investment in buildings and sports facilities, making the Academy bigger and better for everyone in the community.
-A £10 million transformation programme of the Academy’s estate will include a new dedicated English and maths building, new dining room extension and state of the art sporting facilities with new changing rooms, multi-use games area and FA standard all weather pitch for students and the community to enjoy.

 The vision, values and beliefs of the Academy will continue to drive our future work and deliver a quality education for all our young people: ‘Excellence, Aspiration, Leadership, Success’.